 I Was Practicing Prejuvenation Before It Was A Trend

-Dr. Friedman explains that neuromodulators and botulinum toxin such as Botox®, Xeomin®, and Dysport® are the most common non-surgical procedures for younger women, since the injection of these products helps remove fine lines and wrinkles from the face that are associated with muscle activity, especially around the eyes and forehead.
+Dr. Friedman explains that neuromodulators and botulinum toxins such as Botox®, Xeomin®, and Dysport® are the most common non-surgical procedures for younger women since the injection of these products helps remove fine lines and wrinkles from the face that are associated with muscle activity, especially around the eyes and forehead.

 Another way to think of prejuvenation?
 That millennial super-buzzword: self-care.
 While we’re taking care of ourselves by taking an extra workout class, sipping on collagen smoothies, and practicing meditation, what we are essentially doing is trying to keep the aging process at bay (or, at least, stalling it).
 These quick treatments are an extension of staying in a youthful state.
 The extra bonus: You don’t need a filter to take your best selfie.